 Digital Technology Internships

-Through LILAC's Summer Internship Partner Program, LITS hosts several 10-week, full-time paid summer internships that enable undergraduates develop their digital competencies while working with Bryn Mawr faculty and staff on projects that support the College's educational programs and mission.
+Through the Career and Civic Engagement Center's Summer Internship Partner Program, LITS hosts several 10-week, full-time paid summer internships that enable undergraduates develop their digital competencies while working with Bryn Mawr faculty and staff on projects that support the College's educational programs and mission.
 Projects can include developing documentation and training materials for digital technologies, developing instructional or informational videos, helping with website design and production, and helping faculty develop digital course assignments.
-Applications are accepted through Handshake; openings are typically posted in January, applications are due in early March, and decisions made by mid-to-late March.
+Applications are accepted through Handshake; openings are typically posted in January, applications are due in February-March, and decisions made by mid-to-late March.
 See the Handshake announcement for more information and exact dates.